wadaniel/YMeRo/docs/source/user/user.rst

 .. note::
-     Recommended strategy is to place two tasks per single compute node with one GPU or 2 tasks per one GPU in multi-GPU configuration.
+     Recommended strategy is to place two tasks per single compute node with one GPU or 2 tasks per GPU in multi-GPU configuration.
 The postprocessing tasks will not use any GPU calls, so you may not need multiprocess GPU mode or MPS.

 .. note::